10 Best jQuery Carousel plugins

 How to choose the best jQuery carousel?

 There's no such thing as the "best carousel", as that will depend on your own needs, but there are definitely better carousels than others.
+Take a look at the best practices for Carousels UI to learn more about those.

 Some things to take into account when looking for a carousel are the following: